johncarney/embrace/README.md

 [![Coverage Status][coverage-badge]][coverage]

 Embrace is a simple library for bracketing strings, or parts of strings.
-While it focuses on three common bracketing styles you can use custom styles, and even wrap text in arbitrary strings.
+While it focuses on three common bracketing styles, you can use custom styles, or even wrap text in arbitrary strings.

 ## Usage